Grand jury: More than 300 'predator priests' in Pennsylvania protected by Catholic Church

 The redacted report details the latest in a decades-long series of claims of abuse and protection leveled against the church across the nation and around the world.
 As recently as last month, Pope Francis accepted the resignation of prominent Vatican official Cardinal Theodore McCarrick amid claims of sexual abuse almost 40 years ago.

-The Pennsylvania report accused church leaders in the state of discouraging victims from reporting the crimes, which span several decades.
+The Pennsylvania report accused church leaders in the state of discouraging victims from reporting the crimes, which span more than 60 years.

 “Several diocesan administrators, including the bishops, often dissuaded victims from reporting abuse to police, pressured law enforcement to terminate or avoid an investigation or conducted their own deficient, biased investigation without reporting crimes against children to the proper authorities,” the report says.